wmhunt1/Coding-RPG/coding-rpg-react/README.md

-Wizard tower with dungeon  (quest, monsters, dialogue, dungeon, location, place on map) retrieve sheepscale's stolen sheep  (quest, monsters, dialogue, dungeon, location, place on map) deliver letter to ambrosius quest (quest, monsters, dialogue, dungeon, location, place on map) retrieve cargo from bandits for general store (quest, dialogue, dungeon, location, place on map) skeleton killing quest
+Wizard tower with dungeon  (quest, monsters, dialogue, dungeon, location, place on map) retrieve sheepscale's stolen sheep  (quest, monsters, dialogue, dungeon, location, place on map) deliver letter to ambrosius quest (quest, monsters, dialogue, dungeon, location, place on map) retrieve cargo from bandits for general store (dialogue, place on map)(find location out from joe) skeleton killing quest

 fixes/changes
-collect feathers from tengu camp and actual random junk from tengu write more than generic dialogue balance level requiurements and xp change iron to level 10 and steel to level 20 fix tactic selection clean up scripts dialogue overhaul (more options or branches) quest rewards for scarecrowquest (1-2 and 4), goblinmine, giantcave more relationship and reputation names
+move bandit encounter to random road collect feathers from tengu camp and actual random junk from tengu write more than generic dialogue balance level requiurements and xp fix tactic selection clean up scripts dialogue overhaul (more options or branches) quest rewards for scarecrowquest (1-2 and 4), giantquest, banditquest more relationship and reputation names

 features
+enchanting reagent
 discount based on rep
-Seperate bandit for farming
 Temple with graveyard for skeletons
 Lake with Fort Dale
 Haunted manor with ghosts